 - fees and commissions charged to the assignor for the purchase of non-recourse receivables are recognized as transaction revenues and are therefore part of the effective return on the receivable recognized at amortized cost; - pursuant to IAS 18, interest income (including late payment interest) should be recognized in the income statement only if it is probable that positive cash flows will be generated for the entity and their amount can be measured reliably.
-In the case in question, consistently with the "Bank of Italy/Consob/Ivass Document no. 7 of November 9, 2016" on the "Treatment in the financial statements of late payment interest under Legislative Decree no. 231/2002 on non-impaired non-recourse purchases of receivables", Banca Farmafactoring and Farmafactoring España also included the estimate of late payment interest in the calculation of amortized cost.
+In the case in question, consistently with the "Bank of Italy/Consob/Ivass Document no. 7 of November 9, 2016" on the "Treatment in the financial statements of late payment interest under Legislative Decree no. 231/2002 on non-impaired non-recourse purchases of receivables", the Bank also included the estimate of late payment interest in the calculation of amortized cost.

-As a matter of fact, Banca Farmafactoring and Farmafactoring España have a time series of data concerning collection percentages and times, acquired through analysis tools, enabling it to judge that the estimate of late payment interest included in the calculation of amortized cost is sufficiently reliable and such as to satisfy the recognition requirements established by IAS 18.
+As a matter of fact, the Bank has a time series of data concerning collection percentages and times-acquired through analysis tools-enabling it to judge that the estimate of late payment interest included in the calculation of amortized cost is sufficiently reliable and such as to satisfy the recognition requirements established by IAS 18.
 Such time series of data are updated on an annual basis when the financial statements are prepared, in order to determine the collection percentages and times to be used to calculate late payment interest.
 The change in collections is then analyzed on a quarterly basis to confirm such percentages in periodic reporting.
-With regard to the receivables of the Parent Banca Farmafactoring and the subsidiary Farmafactoring España, the times series of data that was updated with the 2016 collections resulted in an average collection percentage per year of more than 40%.
+With regard to the receivables of the Bank, the times series of data that was updated with the 2016 collections resulted in an average collection percentage per year of more than 40%.
 This percentage was used for the preparation of the 2014, 2015 and 2016 financial statements and was increased to 45% starting from January 1, 2017.